ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/ck_plus_six_class/README.md

 ```

 Since the [CK+][CK+] dataset is typically broken into splits and their results averaged,
-the `--split` option indicates which of the 10 splits to use (0-9) when training.
+the `--split` option indicates which of the 10 splits (0-9) will be used for testing.
+For example,
+the command above will train the network on splits 1-9 and evaluate the results on split 0.
 The code
 will save the `.pkl` file containing the network parameters to a directory called `./checkpoints_0/`
 which will denote the split used.